 Musically Before the Bright Lights’ approach to Americana/folk is simple and organic.
 Although there isn’t a lot of variation between songs they come across as beautifully rich and timeless.
 “City of Bridges,” “John Harvey Walker” and “Back Where You Belong” are just a few of the many highlights worth checking out.

 Before the Bright Lights is, simply put, an excellent album.
-Featuring beautiful, redemptive, and at times heart rendering stories colored with an authentic musical backdrop, fans of Americana and folk will find a new treasure to discover over and over again until the light appears once more.
+Featuring beautiful, redemptive, and at times heart-rendering stories coloured with an authentic musical backdrop, fans of Americana and folk will find a new treasure to discover over and over again until the light appears once more.